Jurfest/toon-galaxy/README.md

 > [!NOTE]
 > This Design System can be divided into UiKits to share UI elements across just
-> a few applications rather than across all organizational applications.
+> a few applications rather than across all applications in the organization.

 ### Principles